-If you’re using an effects loop, however, you’ll need to separate your pedals into two banks.
+If you’re using an effects loop, however, you’ll need to separate your pedals into two banks — otherwise known as the four-cable method.
 Generally speaking, you want your dirt pedals going into the front of the amp where they can drive the preamp into breakup, while your modulation effects go in the loop to alter the signal before the power amp.
 Here’s (roughly) what that looks like:

 Into front of amp: